 While most of us think of 25 as the magic number, the truth is that as long as a young driver keeps a clean record, most companies will drop rates a little bit every year before then.

-“It’s not age that reduces premiums, really,” says Insurance.com Managing Editor Des Toups.
-“It’s driving experience and a clean record that do it.”
+“It’s not really age that lowers rates,” says Insurance.com Managing Editor Michelle Megna.
+“It’s years of driving experience and a clean record that help do reduce premiums.”

 Here’s what insurance quotes look like for Jeff as he gets older, assuming he keeps a clean record: